matanbroner/matanbroner.com/_posts/ot-crdt-notes/2022-09-16-crdt-notes.md

 With the same happens-before relation, we say that f happened before g if f is delivered before g is delivered.

 #### Convergence
-We must meet safety and liveness conditions, meaning that for two replicas:
+For two replicas to eventually converge, we must meet safety and liveness conditions, meaning that for two replicas:
 * If their causal history is the same, their abstract states are equivalent (their `query` operations return the same value).
 * If f is in the causal history of a causal history, this implies that it *eventually* gets added to this history.

 ### CRDTs

+#### State based CRDT: CvRDT

 ## Links